ctschroeder/tutorials/basel/mapping.md

 Under File, export it or save the URL to your map so you can use it later

+If you download a .kml file you can upload it into Google Maps:  https://support.google.com/mymaps/answer/3024836?co=GENIE.Platform%3DDesktop&hl=en

+Access your maps in Google maps at https://www.google.com/maps/d/

 ### Step 6:  Geotag a text using [Recogito](http://recogito.pelagios.org/)
 Pick a text from Perseus in English translation and geotag it!
 * Find a text at Perseus -- I picked [Caesar's Gallic War 1.1](http://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.02.0001), since it was right there on the homepage and I knew it contained geo data.  **Copy only the text** and save it as a text file (.txt) on your computer